Bricktech2000/Notes/notes/conventions.md

 italics are used for [[trick]]s and personal definitions and to replace quotation marks

-bold is used for emphasis &mdash; italics must not be used for emphasis
+bold is used for emphasis; italics must not be used for emphasis

 `&mdash; ...` statements are used for citing sources

+HTML entities are used for any non-ASCII [[character]]s and for ellipses

 ### note system